watsonmw/fe2-intro/amiga/readme.txt

 Tested on FS-UAE / WinUAE and on Vampire V4, reported to work well on a V1200 by Dr Procton!

-Frontier Elite II exe must exist in same directory as 'fintro'.
+'Frontier: Elite II' exe must exist in same directory as 'fintro'.
 Use the exe from the CD32 version or the final Elite Club shareware version.
 This can be downloaded from here: